Anyone can claim to be conservative, but in the case of Iraq war veteran Kevin Calvey, actions speak louder than words.

 Kevin Calvey believes government should do more, with less, so families and businesses can flourish.
 As the budget negotiator for House Republicans in 2003, Calvey negotiated a 7 percent budget reduction, helping avoid a tax increase.
-Then in 2005, he authored HB 1547, the largest tax cut in state history.

 Family Man and Business Owner

 Kevin currently is a small businessman who lives in Oklahoma City with his wife, Toni, and their five children.
 Kevin and Toni own a growing real estate investment company, which provides jobs for Oklahomans.